David-OConnor/saturn/README.rst

     # datetime.datetime(2015, 12, 31, 23, 0, tzinfo=<DstTzInfo 'Europe/Vatican' CET+1:00:00 STD>

 Combine a date and time into a timezone-aware datetime.
-If the time has tzinfo, the 'tz' argument is ignored.:
+If the time has tzinfo, the 'tz' argument is ignored:

 .. code-block:: python